Lamar Cardinals and Lady Cardinals: General history

 The school has participated in practically every level of collegiate athletics from its inception as a junior college in 1923 to its realization as a university in 1971.
 The newest teams are the reinstated football team, which returned in 2010 and Women's softball, which returned in the 2013 season.
 The adoption of the nickname "Cardinals" dates back to the school's name change to Lamar in 1932.

 Athletics at Lamar University began when the school opened as South Park Junior College in September 1923.
 Initially the school was using the name "Brahmas" as its mascot.
 When the school changed its name in 1932 to reflect that it served a much wider area than just South Park, a contest was held to determine the school's name.
 When Lamar was finally chosen, John Gray—head coach and athletic director at the time—dropped the old athletic nickname "Brahmas" and chose a new name, "Cardinals."

-When Lamar became a four-year college in 1951, it entered the highly competitive Lone Star Conference, a National Association of Intercollegiate Athletics (NAIA) association.
-Lamar moved to NCAA College Division (Now NCAA D-II) in 1963 along with the newly formed Southland Conference.
+When Lamar became a four-year college in 1951, it entered the highly competitive Lone Star Conference Lamar moved to NCAA College Division (Now NCAA D-II) in 1963 along with the newly formed Southland Conference.
 In 1973, the university and Southland Conference moved to NCAA University Division (Now NCAA D-I).
 Lamar has competed at the NCAA Division I level since that time.

 When the NCAA Division I split, the Southland Conference competed at the NCAA Division I-A (now FBS) level from 1978 to 1981.
 Lamar and the remainder of the Southland Conference moved to NCAA Division I-AA (FCS) in 1982.

 On January 14, 2021, Lamar was one of five institutions announced as future members of the Western Athletic Conference (WAC), alongside three other Southland members from Texas (Abilene Christian, Sam Houston, Stephen F. Austin) plus Big Sky Conference member Southern Utah.
 Initially, all five schools were to join in July 2022, but the entry of Lamar and the other Texas schools was moved to 2021 after the Southland expelled its departing members.

 The university has been a member of several conferences, including: